PeterWhittaker/PeterWhittaker.github.io/_posts/2020-08-07-well-im-back.md

 I feel a lot more confident that I will mostly use git correctly now.
 That's a big win.
 And writing this up solified a lot of points in my head, another win.

+(Heck, I even figured out to write Jekyll posts about Jekyll, so that they include `{% raw %}{% raw %}{% endraw %}`, for example!)

 Time to get back to work, I guess....

 # OK, what about stopping six years ago?
 And all the foreshadowing?

 Long story short, six years ago, if it wasn't work-related, I really didn't have time for it.
 It was, uh, unpopular, to devote leisure time to anything at the keyboard when there were *couply* things to do - even if they were of asymmetric interest, if you will.

 We separated in 2017, with the divorce finalized in 2018.
 Still neither a lot of leisure time nor interest in picking this back up, too many other things to do.
-Like working my butt off to save for a down-payment on a place of my home and get out of the post-split rental.
+Like working my butt off to save for a down-payment on a place of my own and get out of the post-split rental.

 Last year, my girlfriend and I moved into my new place, and much time was spent on things house-related and new relationship-related.